SamSamhuns/ml_sentiment_analysis_etl/README.md

 $ pip install -r requirements.txt
 ```

-## ETL pipeline for sentiment analysis of Twitter feeds
+## ETL pipeline for sentiment analysis of Twitter feeds based on keywords or user ids

 Download tweets with twitter api, load in an MySQL db, and analyze tweet sentiments all in an ETL pipeline.